-You can introduce the plan by saying, "Everyone can use help solving problems.
-When people are sad, they sometimes need strategies that make it easier to deal with challenges.
-Here's the Problem Solving Plan we are going to start using."
-Introduce the 5 parts of the plan to your teen by going through them together and reading the explanations below:
+Walk through the steps below; your parent or support person can help you if you need it.

-- 1 What's the problem?
+1 What's the problem?
 "You may be feeling overwhelmed and not know exactly how to describe the issue you need to handle.
-Clearly stating the problem helps us both focus on what we need to do to solve it." - 2 What are 3 possible solutions?
+Clearly stating the problem helps us both focus on what we need to do to solve it."

+What are 3 possible solutions?

 "I want you to think of 3 possible solutions so you have some good options, but not so many that you are overwhelmed with choices.
 Let's not worry about how good or bad they are yet.
-We will evaluate them together in the next part." - What's one good thing and one bad thing about each?
+We will evaluate them together in the next part."

+3 What's one good thing and one bad thing about each?

 "This part means you will name one positive possibility and one negative possibility that could occur with each solution.
-This will help you consider the benefits and challenges of each choice." - Pick one!
-"This is your chance to take charge as you pick which solution you want to try out first." - 5 How did it go?
+This will help you consider the benefits and challenges of each choice."

+Pick one!
+"This is your chance to take charge as you pick which solution you want to try out first."

+5 How did it go?
 "After you follow through with a solution, we will evaluate it.
 This will help us both learn what the best options for different problems are and we can refer back to these tested solutions as needed.
 If the first solution isn't successful in solving the problem, we can try a different one or start a completely new solution brainstorming session."

 The next section puts the Problem Solving Plan into a chart.
-Go over the example together and then have your teen try to solve the practice problems.
-Come up with solutions for our example problems and then try it for one of their own.
+Go over the example and then try to solve the practice problems.
+Come up with solutions for our example problems and then try it for one of your own.